 About the researcher

-Douglas Eddy is a PhD candidate in the Department of Mechanical and Industrial Engineering at UMass-Amherst.
+Douglas Eddy is a Postdoctoral Researcher in the Department of Mechanical and Industrial Engineering at UMass-Amherst.

 This material is based upon work supported by the National Science Foundation under Grant Nos.
 0332508 and 1229126 and by industry members of the NSF Center for e-Design.